renebrummel/ForNAV.TrainingModules/Exercises/CreateNewReport.Exercise.md

 1. Add the Address Fieldgroup and add it to the address column in the body.
 Demo how ForNAV creates Fieldgroups;
 1. Set the Can Grow property on the Address field to true;
 1. Set the Text Alignment property of the Address field to Top Left;
+1. Set the Can Grow properties of the body table and Body1 section to true
 1. Add a Payment Terms Description column between the Address and the Balance (LCY).
-1. Add a new footer that only displays on the last page and show the total of the Balance (LCY) field there
 1. Add a page extension for this report.
 <!-- 1.
 Sort Customers with the highest balance first, go to the properties of the list, go to Data Item Table View.
 Sort Descending on the field Balance (LCY); -->
 <!-- 1.
 Only display the first ten records.
 Set Max Iteration to 10. -->